telecoder/rsam-ssam/DOCKER_HOWTO.md

 docker run -v=YOUR_CONF_FOLDER:/rsam-ssam/conf -v=YOUR_OUTPUT_FOLDER:/rsam-ssam/output -p YOUR_PORT:19090 -d telecoder/rsam-ssam
 ```

-It is also possible to mount the logs folder in order to check them on the local
+It's also possible to mount the logs folder in order to check them on the local
 host, for this just add `-v=YOUR_LOGS_FOLDER:/rsam-ssam/logs` to the previous command.